samshady/samshady.github.io/_posts/2020-02-04-best-productivity-upgrades-under-50.md

 You don't have to spend a lot to do anything in our world, let alone be more productive.

-Being resourceful and smart about your choices will ultimately lead you to more success than expensive, unreliable options that promise but do not deliver.
+Being resourceful and smart about your choices will ultimately lead you to more success than expensive, unreliable options that promise a lot but do not deliver.

 Good luck!